-Guide to the Cox Proportional Hazards model
+Guide to the Cox Proportional Hazards Model with gbm3

 James Hickey